Unicorn: Warriors Eternal: Synopsis

 Unicorn: Warriors Eternal revolves around a team of ancestral heroes, blessed by a Unicorn spirit, who are tasked with protecting the world from an ultimate evil.

-In ancient times, a powerful sorceress named Melinda, an elf warrior prince named Edred, and a mystic monk named Seng fight a formidable evil.
-Realizing they can't defeat the evil in a single lifetime, the father of Melinda, Merlin, introduces Copernicus, a Victorian-era automaton with time-travel capabilities, who can hold the heroes' souls and transfer them into new hosts in future generations.
+In ancient times, a powerful sorceress named Melinda, an elf prince named Edred who wields a magical sword, and a mystic monk named Seng fight a formidable evil.
+Realizing they can't defeat the evil in a single lifetime, the father of Melinda, Merlin, introduces Copernicus, a Victorian-era automaton filled with all types of capabilities, who can hold the heroes' souls and transfer them into new hosts in future generations.

-In 1890s London, the ultimate evil begins to re-manifest.
-Copernicus awakens the souls of the heroes, but with a twist: they are reincarnated into the youngest hosts ever chosen, including a young woman named Emma Fairfax.
-The new hosts, particularly Emma (who shares her body with Melinda), struggle with their new identities, fragmented memories, and the responsibilities of their past lives.
-Emma, in particular, resists her destiny, wanting to return to her normal life.
+Many years later, in 1890s Victorian London (which is also steampunk-infused), the ultimate evil begins to re-manifest.
+Copernicus awakens the souls of the heroes, but somehow, this time there’s a twist: they are reincarnated into the youngest hosts ever chosen, including a young woman named Emma Fairfax.
+The new hosts, struggle with their new identities, fragmented memories, and the responsibilities of their past lives.
+Emma, in particular, who shares her body with Melinda, resists her destiny, wanting to return to her normal life.
 The team must contend with the re-emerging evil, which takes various fantastical forms (e.g., a nine-tailed fox, zombie elephants, and animated statues), all while navigating the challenges of their new bodies and the steampunk-infused Victorian London.